bahdotsh/dbug/plan.md

    - Protocol for sending debug messages is implemented and functional
    - Message types for various debugging operations are defined and serializable
    - Basic expression evaluation is implemented and functional
+   - Added send_response function for proper response communication with the instrumented code

 3. **Runtime-CLI Integration** ✅ COMPLETED
    - The CLI now properly connects to the instrumented runtime